 Max Muller recorded first shloka of Rig Veda agni meele purohitam in his voice.

 Max Muller explained his choice to the audience.
 He said, “Vedas are the oldest text of the human race and agni meele purohitam is the first verse of Rig Veda.
-In the most primordial time, when the people did not know how to even cover their bodies and lived by hunting and housed in caves, Indians had attained highest civilization and they gave the world universal philosophies in the form of the Vedas.”
+In the most primordial time, when the people did not know how to even cover their bodies and lived by hunting and housed in caves, Indians have attained highest civilization and they gave the world universal philosophies in the form of the Vedas.”

 When agni meele purohitam was replayed the entire audience stood up in silence as a mark of respect for the ancient Indian Sages.